hassan02/amity_room_allocator/readme.md

 # Amity Room Allocation
+A console application for allocating fellows and staffs to offices or living spaces in Amity.

 [![Build Status](https://travis-ci.org/andela-hoyeboade/amity_model.svg?branch=working)](https://travis-ci.org/andela-hoyeboade/amity_model)

 [![Coverage Status](https://coveralls.io/repos/github/andela-hoyeboade/amity_model/badge.svg?branch=working)](https://coveralls.io/github/andela-hoyeboade/amity_model?branch=working)

+# Description

 Amity has rooms which can be offices or living spaces.
 An office can occupy a maximum of 6 people.
 A living space can inhabit a maximum of 4 people.